cmc-aau/hpc-docs/docs/slurm/request.md

 ```

 ???+ Important
-      The `bash -l` in the top "shebang" line is required for the compute nodes to be able to load conda environments correctly.
+      The `bash -l` in the top "shebang" line is required for the compute nodes to be able to load software modules and conda environments correctly.

 ## Most essential options
 There are plenty of options with the SLURM job submission commands, but below are the most important ones for our current setup and common use-cases.
 If you need anything else you can start with the [SLURM cheatsheet](https://slurm.schedmd.com/pdfs/summary.pdf), or else refer to the SLURM documentation for the individual commands [`srun`](https://slurm.schedmd.com/srun.html), [`salloc`](https://slurm.schedmd.com/salloc.html), and [`sbatch`](https://slurm.schedmd.com/sbatch.html).